 What Makes Raycast Extensions Worth Using?

-The real game-changer?
+The real shift?
 These aren’t just “open this app” shortcuts.
 The best Raycast developer tools integrate directly with GitHub, Linear, Docker, and your cloud infrastructure, letting you execute complex actions in 2-3 keystrokes instead of 10+ clicks.

-How I Evaluated These Extensions
+How These Extensions Were Evaluated

 1. Git Repos - Quick Access to Local Repositories